-As another example, when patients are treated with dilations and/or incisions and the stricture recurs, they are often advised to have the procedure repeated or to use a catheter to dilate themselves on a regular basis to keep the stricture open.
-Many of these patients are under the false belief that they just “tend to form scar tissue” and have no other choice than to be managed this way even though definitive repair, the standard of care, offers up to a 98+ % cure rate at our Center.
-Patients are managed without even knowing that they can be cured.
-We have seen and successfully reconstructed patients who have had literally hundreds of dilations and up to 31 operative incisions before learning that curative open repair was the best option or even an option at all.
-Patients managed this way are not giving proper informed consent, as they are not aware of all options and the expected outcome of each option.
-They are not aware that the third incision offers around a 0% cure rate where a properly performed open repair by a urologist with expertise in urethral reconstruction offers a very high cure rate.
+What patients often do not know is that definitive repair, the standard of care, offers up to a 98+ % cure rate at The Center for Reconstructive Urology.
+Patients are treated with short-term stopgaps without even knowing that they can be cured.
+We have successfully treated patients who have had literally hundreds of dilations and up to 31 operative incisions before learning that curative open repair was even an available option.
+These patients were never able to give proper informed consent, as they were not aware of all treatment options or the expected outcome of each option.
+For example, these patients were likely not aware that if they opt for a third incision, the treatment offers around a 0% cure rate.
+On the other hand, a properly performed open repair by a urologist with expertise in urethral reconstruction offers a very high cure rate.

 The modern approach to urethral stricture disease requires a complete diagnostic evaluation with urethral imaging, with the evaluation allowing for a treatment decision that is based on the location and length of the stricture.
 In certain situations, a dilation or urethrotomy is a reasonable option, as they are the least invasive approaches.
 For example, these treatments are generally only a good choice when the stricture is very short and the goal is to obtain some improvement with a quick procedure, even if temporary.
 However, in many cases, these procedures are simply not good urethral stricture treatment options.
 This is especially true when strictures are not discreet or are recurrent, as the failure rate in these situations can approach 100%.
 Moreover, the trauma of dilation and urethrotomy can lead to the disease getting progressively worse.

 Expert Open Urethral Reconstruction is Often the Best Treatment Option